anon-blue/anon.blue/README.txt

 41442dasthe lazy brown dgo jujmped   er ethe lazy xfovss
                                     I have a bonner          byron from napier
     §♀☺§§§☺ interestincooliebai561murdashurkhangangstaswoooooooooooooooooooooooo
-oooooooooooooooooooóookieqqqqqqqqqqqqqqqqqqqqqqqq
+oooooooooooooooooooóookiehiqqqqqqqqqqqqqqqqqqqqqq

 huk,hyki
-                                                                     give me you
+         mmmhellochowefeqfeqeqfeqkfofkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkddkd
-r phone number !
+kkdplease suer !
 INJE TING THE BOIH this is tI am bill. if youggggggggggggggggggggggggggggggggg
                                               This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns